 - Essay Skills

 - Research Skills for Academic study

 Why the MET?

-- Access to quality teaching resources, rooms and studios
+- Access to quality teaching resources and rooms.

-- A travel agency and a hair and beauty salon, both open to the public and offering exceptional value
+- A hair and beauty salon, both open to the public and offering exceptional value.